aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

  - compile-rules, AutomatonCompiler,... (located in tools/automatonCompiler): compiler to interpret rules and build automaton

-High level compilation process
+Overview of compilation process
 ------------------------------

+The input of compilation process of a Recognizer is a file of rules specification, written in human readable way, and optionally one or more gazetteers.
+A gazetteer is a list of predefined elements of same type, each defined with a litteral.

+The source file of a Recognizer includes optionally the definition of  gazetteers, and is mainly  composed of  a list of  rules.
+A rule is decomposed in parts, each part specifies some regular expression.
+Additionaly, some functions may be associated to elements of the rule.

+The output of the compilation process is a Recognizer object, which is composed of a set of Rules objects,  a Rule is made of one or two Automaton, an Automaton is composed of TSates and TransitionUnit.
+Additionaly, different types of function (Constraint objects and Actions) are attached to Transition and Rule objects.

-The process follows in a top down manner the hierarchical decomposition from Recognizer down to Transition.
+The compilation process follows in a top down manner the hierarchical decomposition from Recognizer down to Transition.

 - compile-rule.cpp: compile-rule = utility, read a source file containing a set of rule, call RecognizerCompiler::buildRecognizer
-- -> RecognizerCompiler: build a recognizer = set of rules with ressources (gazeteer), call RuleCompiler::initRule
+- -> RecognizerCompiler: build a recognizer = set of rules with ressources (gazeteer) Read Modex definition file, load additional library (plugins), initialize Gazeteer: read gazeteer file Initialize Rule: call RuleCompiler::initRule
 - -> RuleCompiler: build a RuleString from a string, create Constraints, and then create a Rule, call buildAutomaton from AutomatonCompiler
 - -> AutomatonCompiler: build an Automaton (call recursively buildAutomaton), call createTransition in TransitionCompiler and Automaton::addTransition
 - -> TransitionCompiler: build transitionUnit with Constraints attached to transition
 - then, call writer.writeRecognizer to write output of compilation in a binary file.

+Some objects like RuleString and AutomatonString are only intermediate by-products of the compilation process and are not saved in the binary file.

-Constraint ar only the specification of a ConstraintFunction.
-At run time, ConstaintFunction will be built which contains code to be executed during execution.
+Constraints are only the specification of a ConstraintFunction.
+At run time, ConstaintFunction will be built and associated to objects which contains code to be executed during triggering of a rule.

 High level initialisation process
 -----------------------------
+The input of initialisation process of a Recognizer is a binary file of rules.

-The process follows the same way in a top down manner from Recognizer down to Transition and ConstraintFunction.
+The initialisation process follows the same way in a top down manner from Recognizer down to TransitionUnit and ConstraintFunction.
+Factory functions (readXXX) are called as data are read from input file.

 - ApplyRecognizer: processUnit, create a Recognizer
-- Recognizer: call AutomatonReader::readRecognizer at init time
+- Recognizer: call AutomatonReader::readHeader and AutomatonReader::readRecognizer at init time

-reading of automaton:

  - readHeader, read set of constraint functions and build map of constraint functions indexed by name (readRegisteredConstraints)
  - readRecognizer call readRule
  - readRule: call readAutomaton
  - readAutomaton: call readTState for terminal states, and for each state, create new state, create Transition from this state, read TransitionUnit
- - readTransitionUnit, create transition of different type according to type, ant then read properties and constraints
+ - readTransitionUnit, create transition of different types according to read type, ant then read properties and constraints
  - readTstate

 High level execution process
 -----------------------------
-- ApplyRecognizer: process, select a search algorithm (whole graph ar sentence by sentence) and call apply of Recognizer on a set of vertex in the the graph
+- ApplyRecognizer: process, select a search algorithm (whole graph ar sentence by sentence) and call Recognizer::apply on a set of vertex in the the graph
 - Recognizer: apply, call testOnVertex and get results in RecognizerData
 - Recognizer: testOnVertex, select rules that match trigger with current vertex, call testSetOfRules
 - Recognizer: testSetOfRules, check constraint on trigger, call test of rule